Lugribossk/publication-api-experiment/README.md

 ### Deferreds/promises
-- This project makes heavy use of jQuery [Deferreds](http://api.jquery.com/category/deferred-object/) (aka. "promises" or "futures") to handle the asynchronous nature of the Publication API's "references".
+- This project makes heavy use of jQuery [Deferreds](http://api.jquery.com/category/deferred-object/) (aka. "promises" or "futures") to handle the asynchronous nature of the Publication API's references.
 - Note that the jQuery documentation for Deferred#then is completely wrong.
 It is actually identical to Deferred#pipe.
 - Functions that return promises should document the type of the data the promise resolves with.
 - Promises are assumed to fail if the requested object could not be found, rather then resolve with null data.